19hours/sg-statutes/Acts/Stamp Duties Act.md

 “E-Stamping system” means the computer service established under section 6B;

-“equitable mortgage” means an agreement or memorandum under hand only, relating to the deposit of any title deeds or instruments constituting or being evidence of the title to any property whatever (other than stock or marketable securities), or creating a charge on such property;
+“equitable mortgage” means an agreement or a memorandum under hand only, relating to the deposit of any title deeds or instruments constituting or being evidence of the title to any property whatever (other than stock or marketable securities), or creating a charge on such property;

 “executed” and “execution”, used with reference to instruments not under seal, mean “signed” and “signature” ;

 “4impressed stamp”means either an adhesive stamp affixed by the proper officer over which an impression denoting the date of such impression has been made by the proper officer by means of a die, or an impression made by the proper officer by any mechanical means indicating the payment of duty and the date of such impression;

-4Definition of “impressed stamp” to be deleted when section 2(a) of the Stamp Duties (Amendment) Act 1999 is brought into operation.
+4Definition of “impressed stamp” to be deleted when section 2(a,) of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) is brought into operation.

-Sections 2(a), 36, 37 and 39(2) of the Stamp Duties (Amendment) Act 1999 (Act 33/99) were not in operation at the time of this Revised Edition.
+Sections 2(a)36 and 37 of the Stamp Duties (Amendment) Act 1999 (Act 33 of 1999) were not in operation at the time of this Revised Edition.

 “instrument” includes every written document;